 The tone throughout The Handmaid’s Tale is bleak.
 Hope and happiness are few are far between and Offred only just makes it from day to day in her life.
 The entirety of her independence has been striped away from her.
 There are moments of nostalgia as well when Offred pines for the past and the family she used to have.

-Throughout the novel, Atwood uses a nonlinear style of writing.
+Throughout the novel, Margaret Atwood uses a nonlinear style of writing.
 She jumps between the main narrative, that of Offred in Gilead, and Offred’s accounts of the past.
 These flashbacks provide the reader with the information they need to understand how Offred got to where she is and what happened to her family.
 The novel is also quite introspective.
 Offred spends a great deal of time analyzing her own emotions and intentions.
 She often thinks about the past and wonders what kind o future she’s going to have.

 In regards to figurative language, Atwood uses metaphors and similes throughout the novel in order to create the most poignant images she could.
 One of the most noteworthy is on page ninety-six when Offred says “We are containers, it’s only the inside of our bodies that are important”.